YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 * Request to order
 * Request to update delivery status

-Based on this example, we can see that defining the interaction model of a pizza delivery service (extension) is declaring the intent list, such as the retrieve menu intent, order intent, update delivery status intent, and listing the possible utterances and information (slot) required by each intent.
+Based on this example, we can see that defining the interaction model of a pizza delivery service (extension) is declaring the intent list, such as the retrieve menu intent, order intent, update delivery status intent, and also listing the possible utterances and information (slot) required by each intent.
 Therefore, **the first thing to do when defining an interaction model is to define and list the type of requests that will be processed by the extension.** This also becomes the standard for dividing the business logic–in other words, the branch of program–when developing an extension.

 ![](/Design/Resources/Images/Extension_Design-Design_Interaction_Model.png)